Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 4. Affiliate Blogs

-Other best affiliate blogs are:
+Other affiliate blogs worth studying:

 5. How-to / Tutorial Blogs